 Consider all the ways that a graph database like Neo4j and its Cypher Query Language are superior to a traditional relational database and its Structured Query Language.

 Project Notai will use the Neo4j graph database and the Cypher Query Language in its expert system rather than using a traditional relational database and Structured Query Language.
 Neo4j is ACID-compliant, meaning it has Atomicity, Consistency, Isolation and Durability.

 We believe it is incumbent upon all of us to repair our world, to leave it a better place than we found it, and to ensure a brighter future for our children to inherit.
 We maintain that it is better to create than to destroy―and finer still to restore than to abandon.

-Development of Project Notai began in Suite 228 at SUNY Fredonia's Technology Incubator in Dunkirk, New York, on June 1, 2018, and is continuing.
-Feel free to drop in at any time.
+Development of Project Notai began in Suite 228 at SUNY Fredonia's Technology Incubator in Dunkirk, New York, on June 1, 2018.
+A technology incubator provides assistance to business startups.